 The South Carolina Code of Laws allows the University's Board of Trustees to loan endowment funds to the Foundation for the purpose of maximizing the investment yield and increasing the available funds for scholarships and other programs.
-For the years ended June 30, 2023 and 2022, University endowment funds of \$243,957,147 and \$240,447,398, respectively, were loaned to the Foundation and are included in investments held for the University in the consolidated statements of financial position.
+For the years ended June 30, 2024 and 2023, University endowment funds of \$263,073,236 and \$243,957,147, respectively, were loaned to the Foundation and are included in investments held for Clemson University in the consolidated statements of financial position.